hayleyw7/affirming-access/README.md

 ## Future addition

-* I will implement the drafted error page.
+* I will implement 404 and 500 error pages.

 * I will add geolocation.